General Refuse Collection Information and Rules

 - Please call the Environmental Services Department at 858-694-7000 to report damaged, lost or stolen containers; to request an additional container; or for general questions about trash and recycling collection.

 to Prolong the Life of an Automated Container.
 (PDF)

 - To ensure collection, all containers must be placed at designated point of collection by 6 a.m. on your scheduled collection day.

-- Set the automated container on the street or alley, wheels against the curb and with the handle facing your home.
+- Set the authorized container on the street or alley, wheels against the curb and with the handle facing your home.

-- Container should be three feet from other automated containers, parked cars, lamp posts, trees, mailbox posts, and any other obstructions so the collection truck can access your container.
+- Container should be three feet from other containers, parked cars, lamp posts, trees, mailbox posts and any other obstructions so the collection truck can access your container.

 - All containers must be removed from your designated point of collection by 6 p.m. on your scheduled collection day.
 Failure to remove containers is a violation of City of San Diego Municipal Code Section 66.0105.

 Help Keep Your Neighborhood Litter Free and Clean!

 - Do not pack trash tightly in your container.

 - Trash should be bagged or wrapped before placing in trash containers.